 Every Insycle module runs using templates.
-A template is a process of steps and settings that are executed at the module level.
+A template is a saved set of steps and settings that are executed at the module/app level.
 For instance, you might have a template for merging companies by name and domain name in the Merge Duplicates module, and a different one for cleaning up company names in the Bulk Operations module.

-Insycle includes both pre-built templates (for popular use cases) as well as custom templates that you can build to solve specific data issues within your organization.
+Insycle includes pre-built templates for popular use cases, as well as custom templates that you can build to solve specific data issues within your organization.
 You can also use templates created and shared by others.

-You can view the template name at the top of each module screen, along with who created the template.
+You can view the template name at the top of each module, and see who created it, when.

 All modules within Insycle include pre-built templates to solve common data issues.
-These templates may be common use cases for any company or may be specific to the CRM that you have connected with Insycle.
-For example, Salesforce and HubSpot offer different pre-built templates due to differences in the platforms.
+These templates can address typical use cases for any company or could be specific to the CRM that you have connected with Insycle.
+For example, Insycle includes different pre-built Salesforce and HubSpot templates due to variations in the platforms.

 For instance, here are some pre-built templates included in the Merge Duplicates module for HubSpot.

-You cannot make changes to a default template directly.
-When you modify a default template and save it, the template will be given a new name, following this convention "My [Template Name]".
+You cannot make changes to a built-in template directly.
+When you modify a built-in template and save it, a copy is created and given a new name, following the convention, "My [Template Name]."

 First, you have the "Find Duplicates" section, where you set the matching rules.
 When saved, all settings here become part of your template.

-Additionally, in the Merge Duplicates module, you also set the "Master Selection" rules, which tells Insycle how to determine which record all other duplicates will merge into.
+Additionally, in the Merge Duplicates module, you also set the "Master Selection" rules, which tell Insycle how to determine which record all other duplicates will merge into.

 When you go to run the module, you also choose whether to run the operation in Update Mode or Preview Mode.
 This too becomes part of the template.
 So if you save your template in Preview Mode, it will forever run in Preview Mode unless you change it on the fly or update the template.

 Remember to Save Your Template

-After building custom templates you have to save them for them to be available later.
+After building or editing templates you have to save them for them to be available later.
 If you do not save them, Insycle will not remember your settings and the template will need to be rebuilt.

-Often, you'll want to copy an existing template to edit it for a new task, but do not want to edit the old template.
+Often, you'll want to copy an existing template to edit it for a new task while keeping the old template as-is.

-To rename a template, click the "Rename Template" icon button, which is a pencil, in the template menu.
-This is located on the upper right hand corner of your screen.
+To rename a template, click the pencil icon in the template menu.

 To learn more about permissions, see User Roles & Permissions.

 You can search Insycle for relevant templates and recipes for your issues and use cases.
-This includes both default templates that are available in Insycle as well as custom templates that you create.
+This includes both built-in templates, as well as custom templates that you and your team create.

 To learn more, see Search Templates and Recipes.

 Templates can be scheduled to run automatically in some modules within Insycle.
-When clicking the button to run the module, you'll be presented with a series of sets for configuring the run.
+When you click the button to run the module, you'll configure how you want it to run.

-In the third step, you'll have the option to run the template one-time immediately (Run Now), or schedule it to run automatically on an hourly, daily, weekly, or monthly basis (Automate).
+On the When tab, you can choose to run the template one time, immediately (Run Now), or schedule it to run automatically on an hourly, daily, weekly, or monthly basis (Automate).

 Once a template has been scheduled for automation, it will continue to run automatically until it is manually deactivated.

 On this page, you can see all currently scheduled automations.
-Additionally, you can see if the automation is active, and whether or not it was set up in Preview Mode or Update Mode.
-Here, you'll find the template as well.
+For each automation, you can see if the automation is active, whether it was set up in Preview or Update mode, and the template name.
 Clicking the template name will take you to the correct module with the template loaded.

 To learn more, see Automation and Manual Operations.

-The Customer Data Health Assessment uses Insycle templates to track these issues.
+The Health Assessment uses Insycle templates to track these issues.

 When you create custom templates in Insycle, they can be added to your Health Assessment, allowing you to track issues that are unique to your organization.

-To learn more, see Customer Data Health Assessment.
+To learn more, see the Customer Data Health Assessment article.

-For example, you might tie multiple templates together that deduplicate contacts, format names, format phone numbers, associate them to companies, and standardize their address.
-Recipes are extremely powerful.
+For example, you might tie multiple templates together that deduplicate contacts, format names, format phone numbers, associate them to companies, and standardize their address in a "Contact Cleanup" Recipe.

 Recipes are ideal for creating processes for your team to follow and can also be used to create powerful automation using HubSpot Workflows.

-You can find Recipes on your left menu.
+You can find Recipes under Operations in the left navigation.